Conflict of Interest (COI)

 The Political Reform Act of 1974 prohibits an employee from making, participating in the making, or using their official position to influence a governmental decision where it is reasonably foreseeable that the decision may have a financial effect on the employee’s economic interests.
 To enforce this prohibition, many state and local public officials and employees are required to disclose certain personal financial holdings.
 The purpose of financial disclosure is to alert public officials to personal interests that might be affected while they are performing their official duties.
 Disclosure also helps inform the public about potential conflicts of interest.

-NOTE: Links on this page are to documents in Adobe Acrobat Portable Document Format (PDF); unless indicated are smaller than 2 MB.
+NOTE: Some Links on this page are to documents in Adobe Acrobat Portable Document Format (PDF).
 PDF documents require Adobe Reader.
-If you need to install or upgrade to the latest version, see the “Download Free Readers” link at the bottom of the page.
+If you need to install or upgrade to the latest version, click “Download Free Readers”.

 Conflict of Interest Contacts